 - Learn and lead the curriculum used for programming for up to 25 participants per site

-- Attend weekly coaches’ training meetings and complete weekly progress forms
+- Attend coaches’ training meetings and complete weekly progress forms

 - Organize and maintain program materials and equipment